Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 # Node Operators

-One of the main parts of Lido for Polygon protocol are node operators.
-Node operators are entities which are running Polygon PoS validators and are registered in the Lido for Polygon node operator registry contract.
+One of the main parts ofLido on Polygon protocol are node operators.
+Node operators are entities which are running Polygon PoS validators and are registered in theLido on Polygon node operator registry contract.
 They are responsible for managing a secure and stable infrastructure for running Polygon validator infrastructure for the benefit of the protocol.
 They are professional staking providers who can ensure the safety of funds belonging to the protocol users and correctness of validator operations.